 Mrs. M had a small stroke in her right eye treated successfully with laser in 2000.
-Optomap imaging found a similar problem in the left eye, not detected two weeks ago at her previous optician.
+Optomap found a similar problem in the left eye, not detected two weeks ago at her previous optician.
 She has been referred for further treatment.

 Mr. P. had been examined at a local eye clinic for a retinal detachment a week previous, nothing found at the time.
-Optomap imaging detected a sight threatening retinal detachment which has now been successfully repaired at Moorfields Eye Hospital.
+Optomap detected a sight threatening retinal detachment which has now been successfully repaired at Moorfields Eye Hospital.

 Mrs. S. consulted us regarding a reduction of vision in one eye.
-Optomap imaging detected wet macular changes which is now being treated at Ipswich Eye Clinic.
+Optomap detected wet macular changes which is now being treated at Ipswich Eye Clinic.

 Mr. P. consulted us some time after having run out of his medication for glaucoma.
 He now understands his eye problem and appreciates the need for treatment.
 He is taking his eye drops again.

 Mr. H. had been fitted with a pacemaker and was recommended to take Aspirin to thin his blood.
 He recently stopped the Aspirin.
-Optomap imaging showed a blood clot at the back of his eye, he now takes Aspirin again.
+Optomap showed a blood clot at the back of his eye, he now takes Aspirin again.